fzyzcjy/flutter_rust_bridge/website/docs/guides/miscellaneous/dart-code.md

 # Extra Dart code

-Arbitrary extra Dart code can be inserted into auto-generated Dart classes.
+Arbitrary extra Dart code can be inserted into auto-generated Dart classes, by using the `#[frb(dart_code = ...)]` syntax.

+In order to `import` things, simply write down the import statements besides normal code, and it will be automatically recognized and pasted.

 ## Example